 Through the joint funding application process, the City worked with homeless service providers who met the growing need for emergency shelter, outreach, and rapid rehousing services.
 This project also covers 7.5% in administrative costs of the ESG program.
-In 2021, 78 beneficiaries were served by the Rapid Housing, Emergency Shelter, and Outreach ESG activities.
+While the City did not receive ESG entitlement for FY 2022 there were activities implemented in the 2022 Program Year supported by remaining FY 2021 ESG funds.
+In 2022, 121 individuals were served by Rapid Housing, 57 were supported with Emergency Shelter, and 276 received Outreach support.
+(454 in total).

-2021 CDBG-CV ACTIVITIES
+2022 CDBG-CV ACTIVITIES

-In 2021, the City continued to address pressing community needs arising from the Coronavirus Pandemic (COVID-19) by utilizing its 2020 CDBG Coronavirus Aid, Relief, and Economic Security (CARES) Act (CDBG-CV) allocations to prepare for, prevent, and respond to COVID-19.
-Below is a summary of the 2021 Program Year activities undertaken by the City utilizing this funding to support this effort.
+In 2022, the City continued to address pressing community needs arising from the Coronavirus Pandemic (COVID-19) by utilizing its 2020 CDBG Coronavirus Aid, Relief, and Economic Security (CARES) Act (CDBG-CV) allocations to prepare for, prevent, and respond to COVID-19.
+Below is a summary of the 2022 Program Year activities undertaken by the City utilizing this funding to support this effort.